Research Group

 Bar-Ilan University

-Zvi is a professor in the Department of Literature of the Jewish People at Bar-Ilan University.
-His research interests are Hasidism and Hebrew literature.
+Aren is a professor in the Department of Land of Israel Studies and Archaeology at Bar-Ilan University.
+His research interests are: Ancient Near Eastern archaeology; archaeology and science; and ancient weapons and warfare.

 FELLOW